-There exists a see-saw pattern of meteorological changes between the Indian Ocean & Pacific ocean.
-Whenever pressure is higher over the Indian Ocean, low pressure prevails over the Pacific Ocean & vice versa.
+There exists a see-saw pattern of meteorological changes between the Indian Ocean and Pacific ocean.
+Whenever pressure is higher over the Indian Ocean, low pressure prevails over the Pacific Ocean and vice versa.

 The scale that is used for this pattern is SOI (Southern Oscillation Index) which is:

 Tahiti = Pacific Ocean, Darwin = Indian Ocean